 A Customer Effort Score is a single-item metric that businesses use to measure the effort a customer has to exert to resolve issues, have their requests fulfilled, find answers to their questions, or return a purchase.
 The CES is measured by asking customers to respond to the statement “[Name of the company] made it easy for me to handle my issue,” using a rating system consisting of numbers ranging from 1 (strongly disagree) to 7 (strongly agree).
 Essentially, the CES survey provides a quantifiable measurement of the ease or difficulty of doing business with a company.

-The CES is the average score calculated from the total number of responses.
-This means taking the sum of the response scores, and then dividing it by the total number of responses: (Sum of response scores) ÷ (Number of responses) = CES score.
+The Customer Effort Score (CES) is the average score calculated from the total number of responses.
+This means taking the sum of the response scores from a CES survey, and then dividing it by the total number of responses: (Sum of response scores) ÷ (Number of responses) = CES score.
 Generally speaking, most companies tend to have CES scores of 5 – 5.5.
-A Customer Effort Score score of 6 or higher is generally considered above average.
+A Customer Effort Score (CES) score of 6 or higher is generally considered above average.

 More Predictive of Customer Loyalty